Doesn't Remind Me

 "Doesn't Remind Me" is a song by the American rock supergroup Audioslave, released in July 2005 as the third single from their second studio album Out of Exile.
 The song was nominated for a Grammy Award for Best Hard Rock Performance at the 48th Grammy Awards.

+Composition

+According to the digital sheet music published by Hal Leonard Music Publishing, the hard rock, alternative metal, post-grunge, and heavy metal song was composed in the key of E Major and is set in common time to a moderately tempo of 100 beats per minute.

 Music video

 Directed by Chris Milk, the award-winning music video for "Doesn't Remind Me" starts off with a blurred image of an Uncle Sam poster tacked to a wall of a young boy's bedroom as he plays with a toy fighter plane.
 This boy is played by Vinny Intrieri, a six-year-old boxer from Philadelphia, who lives with his mother and sister, known better by his fight name, "Kid Vicious".
 Shot in a documentary-like style, this fictional story explores the world of Vinny's character.
 Throughout the video, Vinny enjoys playing with military planes and dedicates most of his free time to his boxing training.
 His obsession with planes becomes clearer when the audience sees a portrait of his father, an Air Force pilot, who died fighting in the Iraqi war.
 As a result, his widowed mother has been forced to raise him and his little sister.
 Tom Morello said, "We were all against the war from the very beginning, but now, I think you're seeing more and more that Middle America is turning against the war for reasons that are described in this video.
 The real human cost, the human tally of this awful war is shown in a very subtle, very real and very humanistic way.
 That's why it has such a great weight to it, because it personalizes this tragedy that's happening halfway around the world."